Mohegan Sun Arena: Basketball

 On January 28, 2003, the arena was announced as the official home court for the Connecticut Sun.
 Prior to the fall of 2002, the NBA operating model precluded any WNBA team without an NBA "brother" counterpart.
 By the time the Connecticut Sun moved in, Val Ackerman was the WNBA president and Mark L. Brown was the chairman of the Mohegan Tribe.
 Though sports betting was legalized in Connecticut on October 1, 2021, the casino has suspended WNBA betting from its sportsbook operation.

 On September 8, 2005, as a companion to the arena, the Mohegan Sun casino opened a Connecticut Sun merchandise store called "Winter Essentials."
 It was the first store in the United States that sold professional basketball goods on casino ground.
 However, the store was closed when the casino underwent renovations in 2008.
 Connecticut Sun merchandise would be available in the Arena during games between 2009 and 2019.

 The Connecticut Sun were not able to play at the arena in the 2020 season, as the entire season was relocated to IMG Academy in Bradenton, Florida due to the COVID-19 pandemic.
 After the conclusion of the 2020 WNBA season, the arena began holding its first events since the pandemic declaration in November 2020, when it hosted a series of college basketball games where fans were not permitted.
+The event was called Bubbleville.